iambandirakesh/NamasteJavascript/JSAdd.md

 ##### 4. Promise.allSettled():

+- (All with errors and fulfils)
 - Waits for all promises in the iterable to settle (either fulfilled or rejected).
-- Returns a single promise that resolves to an array of objects describing the outcome of each promise ({status: 'fulfilled', value: ...} for fulfilled promises and{status: 'rejected', reason: ...} for rejected promises).
+- Returns a single promise that resolves to an `array of objects` describing the outcome of each promise ({status: 'fulfilled', value: ...} for fulfilled promises and{status: 'rejected', reason: ...} for rejected promises).
 - Does not reject immediately if any of the promises are rejected.

 ```javascript []